-- 15. Plan developed with the involvement of the community to be served and individuals who will carry out the plan including teachers, principals, other school staff, and pupil service personnel, parents and students (if secondary). - 15.
-The school's Leadership Team is the organizational body that is responsible for developing, implementing and monitoring the Title 1 schoolwide/school improvement plan.
-This team consists of administrators, teachers, paraprofessionals, and parents.
-Additionally, the School Council, which consists of parents and community representatives, and the Parent Advisory Council reviews the plan and provides feedback relative to the needs that they feel should be addressed. - 16.
-Plan available to the LEA, parents, and the public. - 16.
+- 16. Plan available to the LEA, parents, and the public. - 16.
 Harper's Title I schoolwide/school improvement plan is distributed to parents at the annually Title I Night which is held during the first month of school.
 The plan can also be accessed on the school's website throughout the year.
 Stakeholders can obtain a copy of the plan from the school administration. - 17.
 Plan translated to the extent feasible, into any language that a significant percentage of the parents of participating students in the school speak as their primary language. - 17.
 English is the primary language of all students and parents at Harper Elementary School.
 However, in the past and, should the need arise in the future, the school will provide translated communications, services and resources to students and parents with limited English proficiency.
-Additionally the ESOL teacher is available to assist with this process. - 18.
+Additionally an ESOL teacher is available to assist with this process. - 18.
 Plan is subject to the school improvement provisions of Section 1116. - 18.
 Harper's Title I Plan is subject to the School Improvement Provisions of Section 1116.
 Under Georgia's new accountability guidelines, the Elementary and Secondary Education Act (ESEA) Flexibility Waiver of 2012, Harper Elementary School is not identified as a Needs Improvement School.